 Q. "I have a Sony Reader, which I think is a fantastic product.
 I'm trying to find an English Dictionary and/or Thesaurus in Adobe PDF or Epub to download to the Reader.
 I'm happy to purchase - not looking for a free one, unless you know of somewhere.
 Please can you help?"
 (Caz Taylor, Oct 2008)

 Got a question?
-Contact us and we'll try to help
+Ask in our forum and we'll try to help

 Got a comment on the Sony Reader?
 Have your say